larpchronicles/rules/chronicles-rulebook.md

 Common Requirements:
 * On your character sheet:
   * NPC Shifts.
 Ensure any NPC shifts you completed were signed for.
 If they are not signed for, you will not receive credit for them.
-  * Character Bank Deposits.
+  * Character bank deposits.
 Please record the amount you are depositing.
-  * Things for Plot.
+  * Things for plot.
 Please record any game currency, props, tags, notes, etc being submitted and what they are for.
 * On your envelope (these will be provided):
   * First and last name.
   * Character's name.